How to Find and Change Your WordPress Login URL

 The WordPress login page also features a Remember Me option.
 When selected, you’ll remain logged into the admin dashboard for 14 days or until you change your browser’s cookie settings.

 This is a very convenient feature, but it means that everyone who has access to your browser can also reach the admin dashboard.
-For this reason, you should only activate Remember Me on a computer where you’re the sole user.
+For this reason, you should only activate Remember Me on a computer where you’re the sole user for the WordPress account.
+Alternatively, you can create a WordPress user login for other team members to have access to the website as registered users.

 If you decide to use Remember Me, then by default, you’ll need to select this checkbox every time you access the login screen.
 WordPress will revert to manual login if you forget to enable this checkbox.